 About Pittsburgh Youth Chorus

-Pittsburgh Youth Chorus is a collective of young people who have been empowered and inspired by the joy of singing.
+Pittsburgh Youth Chorus (formerly Children’s Festival Chorus) is a collective of young people who have been empowered and inspired by the joy of singing.
 Led by a dedicated staff of choral professionals who specialize in the young voice, Pittsburgh Youth Chorus (PYC) serves the region through exceptional choral music education and artistry.
-With opportunities for singers ages 6-18 – and with a focus on personal development, community engagement, travel, and cultural exchange – PYC’s multi-faceted programing is celebrated for its ability to nurture the potential of its participants while fostering confidence, dedication, and a sense of belonging.
+With opportunities for singers in grades 1-12 – and with a focus on personal development, community engagement, travel, and cultural exchange – PYC’s multi-faceted programming is celebrated for its ability to nurture the potential of its participants while fostering confidence, dedication, and a sense of belonging.

-The magic of PYC is in the relationships – bonds between the young singers that rise from making music together, and then turn the music-making into a powerful and meaningful experience.
+The magic of PYC is in the relationships.
+Bonds rise between the young singers as their music-making transforms into a powerful and meaningful experience.
 Countless families have attested to how their lives have been touched as a result of being a part of the PYC family.
 Pittsburgh Youth Chorus is proud of its singers – past and present – and eager to continue serving our communities with programs that invest in the region’s cultural landscape and future leaders.

 To learn more about PYC, visit our website!